Memory

 Section titled “The Memory Index”All memory sources merge into a single queryable index:

-# Build the unified indexrai memory build
+# Build the unified indexrai graph build

-# List all conceptsrai memory list --memory-onlyThe index is a JSON file (.raise/rai/memory/index.json) that combines patterns, calibration, sessions, governance, work tracking, and skills into one graph.
+# List all conceptsrai graph list --memory-onlyThe index is a JSON file (.raise/rai/memory/index.json) that combines patterns, calibration, sessions, governance, work tracking, and skills into one graph.
 See Knowledge Graph for how this graph works.

 Key Commands